 Safe Browsing API

-Google wants to make Android spam free.
-Hence, with Safe Browsing API, apps will be able to detect malicious addresses and alert users.
-There isn’t much known on how this will work but we should know more in the coming weeks.
+Google wants to make Android spam-free.
+Hence, with the Safe Browsing API, apps will be able to detect malicious addresses and alert users.

 Wallpaper Color adaptation